hmev/GenericMath/README.md

 # Feedbacks

-Welcome to raise up an issue to send email with me.
+Welcome to raise up an issue or send email with me.
 Mail: hmev@outlook.com